 Every building owned and operated by the Department of Education of New York City is considered a Drug Free School Zone.
-BCS has ZERO tolerance for use, solicitation and distribution of any illegal or controlled substance within its premises.
+BCS has ZERO tolerance for use, solicitation and distribution of any illegal or controlled substance within its premises and at school events.